csv/ddpy/readme.md

 number if define the variables differently.)

 The best of visualizations only supports a few variables, but today's data contain thousands variables.
+Typically, we deal with this by reducing dimensions before plotting or by making multiple plots, but these approaches lose information.
+Rather than using these lossy visual approaches, we would like to represent multivariate data in a more raw form.
-What can we do about that?
+How can we represent more raw variables?

 Animations can help.